dustymabe/vagrant-sshfs/README.md

 ## Options

-The SSHFS synced folder plugin supports a few options that can be provided on the command line.
+The SSHFS synced folder plugin supports a few options that can be provided in the `Vagrantfile`.
 They are described below:

 - `ssh_host`
     - The host to connect to via SSH.
 If not provided this will be